-The language belongs to the Indo-European family, coming under the classification of Romance.
-It is the official language of eight countries and is spoken by around 230 million people.
+Portuguese belongs to the Romance branch of the Indo-European language family, along with Spanish, French, Italian and Romanian.
+It is the official language of eight countries and is spoken by around 230 million people, most of whom are in Brazil.
 UNESCO says that, along with Spanish, it is the fastest growing European language after English, and that in South America and southern Africa, it possesses the greatest growth potential as an international language.

-Given Portugal’s rich history of discovery, the language has always been important.
-However, now there are many newer reasons to speak Portuguese as fluently as possible.
-It is an important diplomatic language, as the countries that count it as their first language are scattered all over the globe and are important players on the international stage.
-Also, with the emergence of Brazil’s economy, plus the future prospects in African countries such as Angola and Mozambique, business and job opportunities are set to increase significantly, not least in the field of tourism.
-And if you are a tourist, the ability to speak Portuguese will provide a much better cultural experience, through a deeper appreciation of the literature, music, architecture, etc.
+Given Portugal’s long history of discovery and colonization, the language has had a global influence for hundreds of years.
+Today, Brazil’s booming economy and the future prospects in African countries such as Angola and Mozambique mean that business and job opportunities are set to increase significantly, not least in the field of tourism.
+And if you are a tourist, the ability to speak Portuguese will provide a much better cultural experience through a deeper appreciation of the literature, music, architecture and people.

-It was spread to both South America and Africa by the colonisers and is now an official language of the EU and MERCOSOL.
-The 2014 World Cup and 2016 Olympic Games will take place Brazil, and, the language, will adopt a firm position at the centre of the planet’s consciousness.
-Furthermore, there is already an increased demand in American universities to learn the language in order to exploit the growing raft of opportunities, be they in Brazil, Portugal or Africa.
+Since the sixteenth century, Portuguese colonizers have spread their language in South America, Africa, and to a lesser extent in Asia.
+Portuguese is now an official language of the EU and MERCOSOL.
+The 2014 World Cup and 2016 Olympic Games, both taking place in Brazil, will reinforce the language's position at the center of the world stage.
+Furthermore, there is already an increased demand in American universities to learn the language among students who wish to tap into growing economic opportunities, be they in Brazil, Portugal or Africa.

-The better one can manipulate the language, the easier is to conduct relationships with the native speakers.
-Having a working knowledge of the language increases the chances of spotting opportunities earlier, whether looking for employment or a business opening.
-Being able to speak Portuguese with a country’s citizens not only earns respect, but also gives the speaker greater access to that society and its culture, making the whole venture a more fulfilling experience.
-Those who speak Portuguese hold the key to both future business and personal enrichment.
+The better one can speak a language, the easier it is to have any kind of interaction with native speakers.
+Being able to speak Portuguese doesn't just make you more aware of business opportunities, but earns the respect of native speakers, and gives you greater access to a society and its culture, enriching your life in the long-run.
+Those who speak Portuguese hold the key to both future business and personal satisfaction.

-Although Portugal is the home of the language, in much the same way that the UK is the home of English, it is Brazil where most speakers can be found, in much the same way that the United States has the largest concentration of English speakers.
-And the similarities don’t stop there.
+Although Portugal is the home of the language, Brazil has more Portuguese speakers, in much the same way that the United States has the largest concentration of English speakers.
 Just as there are differences between US and British English, so there are differences between the language as spoken in Brazil and Portugal.
-They occur in syntax, grammar, vocabulary, pronunciation and spelling, although due to recent changes brought about by the Portuguese Orthographic Code, all spelling disparities will be phased out by 2014.
-However, none of these language idiosyncrasies are insurmountable, and speaking European Portuguese to a Brazilian and vice versa won’t cause any problems.
+They occur in syntax, grammar, vocabulary, pronunciation and spelling, although due to recent changes brought about by the Portuguese Orthographic Code, all spelling disparities are being phased out in 2014.
+However, none of these language idiosyncrasies are insurmountable; European and Brazilian Portuguese are still completely mutually intelligible.